 Formation of a burr is also a sign that you are actually removing fatigued steel from the edge exposing fresh, new steel for use.
 So remember, find the correct angle and form a burr to successfully sharpen your knife!

 After you have sharpened both sides of the knife, test for sharpness on a piece of paper or weighted string.
 Your dad might have taught you to “shave your arm” hair as a test, but, for obvious reasons, this is not recommended!
-If your knife is still dull, repeat the above processes.
+If your knife is still dull, repeat these processes.

-If your knife needs a major overhaul, you might need a medium or coarse grit stone with a grit of around 800.
-A fine grit, of around 8,000 or greater, will help you fine tune your knife to a mirror-like finish but, a single stone with a grit of 1,000 and 1,200 will suffice.
+If your knife needs a major overhaul, you might need a medium or coarse gritstone with a grit of around 800.
+A fine grit, of around 8,000 or greater, will help you fine-tune your knife to a mirror-like finish but, a single stone with a grit of 1,000 and 1,200 will suffice.

 After sharpening, clean your knife with soap and water, and you will be good to go!